juhalehtonen/towwwer/README.md

 PerfMon is a tool for monitoring, collecting and presenting website performance data collected from Google PageSpeed Insights API.

+## Requirements

+WPScan needs to be installed and available.
+This means you also need Ruby and RubyGems.

 ## Configuration

 While the PageSpeed Insights API can be used without an API key, you will want to use one for anything more than a single Site + Monitor combination.